- What is the labrum?

 - When can I return to full duty at work?

-A Labral (pronounced lãbral) tear is a cause of shoulder pain.
-The labrum is a cartilage ring which surrounds the shoulder socket.
-The biceps tendon, which comes from the muscle on your arm, goes through the shoulder joint and attaches to the top of the labrum.
-A Labral tear occurs when there is damage to the labrum, or when the labrum strips off the socket.
+A labral (pronounced lãbral) tear occurs when there is damage to the labrum, or when the labrum strips off the socket.
 If the tear occurs where the biceps tendon attaches, it is called a SLAP tear.

-Many times, a Labral tear occurs from repetitive trauma in overhead throwers, such as baseball or volleyball.
+Many times, a labral tear is caused by repetitive trauma in overhead throwers, such as baseball or volleyball.
 It can also occur from a traction injury to the arm, such as lifting a heavy object off the ground or getting your arm jerked.

-Do I need x-rays, MRI or any other test?
+Do I need an X-ray, MRI, or any other test?

-There can be other damage to the labrum seen with Labral tears, usually in the cases of shoulder instability.
+There can be other damage to the labrum, usually in the cases of shoulder instability.
 The biceps tendon itself can also be frayed or torn.
 Typically, there is not a rotator cuff tear associated with this, but it is possible depending on how the injury occurred.

-Labral tears are repaired arthroscopically.
-The arthroscope is a fiber optic instrument (narrower than a pen) that is put into the joint through small incisions.
+Labral tears are repaired with arthroscopic surgery.
+The arthroscope is a fiber-optic instrument (narrower than a pen) that is put into the joint through small incisions.
 A camera is attached to the arthroscope and the image is viewed on a TV monitor.
-The arthroscope allows the surgeon to fully evaluate the entire shoulder joint, including the ligaments, the labrum, the biceps tendon, the rotator cuff and the cartilage surface.
-Small instruments ranging from 3-5 millimeters in size are inserted through additional incisions to enable the surgeon to feel the joint structures for any damage, diagnose the injury and then repair, reconstruct or remove the damaged tissue.
+The arthroscope allows the surgeon to fully evaluate the entire shoulder joint, including the ligaments, the labrum, the biceps tendon, the rotator cuff, and the cartilage surface.
+Small instruments ranging from 3-5 millimeters in size are inserted through additional incisions to enable the surgeon to feel the joint structures for any damage, diagnose the injury, and then repair, reconstruct, or remove the damaged tissue.
 With labral tears, the damaged labrum and biceps tendon are identified and then repaired back to the socket.
 This is usually performed by using suture anchors to sew the labrum back in place.
 Occasionally, the biceps tendon is too damaged to repair.
 In this case, the tendon is cut and reattached in the upper arm (biceps tenodesis).